Detox Me Action Kit

 Our biomonitoring project builds on more than 20 years of research by Silent Spring Institute, with support from the National Institutes of Health (NIH), on everyday exposures to environmental and household chemicals.
 The organization’s research was the first to show that consumer products are a major source of exposure to endocrine disruptors.

-For more information and to sign up to participate, visit the Detox Me Action Kit website.
+To learn more, visit the Detox Me Action Kit website.

 News & Updates